FREQUENTLY ASKED QUESTIONS

 How can I try these breakfast tacos?

-NYC's first breakfast taco cart opened in September 2017, and now, KDT is serving authentic, Austin-style breakfast tacos at Grand Army Plaza in Prospect Park, on Wall Street in the Financial District.
+KDT opened NYC’s first breakfast taco carts in Fall 2017, and we now serve authentic, Austin-style breakfast tacos at Grand Army Plaza in Prospect Park, and at Coenties Slip Park in the Financial District.
 In December 2018, we expanded our breakfast taco-reach to include Retail Partners, who also serve fresh KDT grab’n’go each morning.
-Go to our Locations page for more information on how to get your hands on some KDT grab'n'go.
+Go to our Locations page for more information on how to get your hands on NYC’s best breakfast tacos.

 Don’t want to leave the house / office?
-We also cater to all 5 boroughs, minimum order size is $100 (equal to 25 tacos or 18 tacos + 1 KDT Queso).
+We also cater to all 5 boroughs!
+Minimum order size is only $100 (equal to 25 tacos or 18 tacos + 1 KDT Queso).
 We can accommodate orders outside of NYC as well; the minimum and delivery fees just vary based on location.
 Go to our Orders page for more information on catering.

 You're obviously passionate about flour tortillas, please, tell me more!

 At KDT, we use an exclusively-sourced flour tortilla shipped fresh from Texas.
 Just like New Yorkers know that the pizza dough here is better than anywhere else, flour tortillas from Texas are the only true way.
 Ours are made with minimal ingredients and no preservatives, which gives them a homemade flavor profile and a consistency that will make you wonder what you've been eating your whole life.

 We should also mention that they're 5-inchers, not 6-inchers like what you'll typically find 'round here, because it's the perfect size whether you're in for one taco or two.

 We built these tacos to fit into a variety of lifestyles—not too big, not too small; enough to eat and feel satisfied, with lasting energy, but never overly-indulgent.
 We always say, “one is a snack, two to three is a meal.”